LoubnaEA/TestDriveSelenium/README.md

 Application under test : Salesforce (CRM platform)
 Design pattern : POM for maintainability

+## Structure
+├─ 📁 docs/ → Test plans, workflows, guidelines
+├─ 📁 scripts/ → Automated test scripts and examples
+├─ 📁 examples/ → Sample test data and anonymized results
+├─ 📁 reports/ → Test execution results and verification logs
+└─ README.md

 ## Notes
-This repository demonstrates **data-driven test automation practices** applied to a CRM environment (Salesforce).
+**Data-driven test automation practices** applied to a CRM environment (Salesforce).
 The project has been **anonymized and generalized** for educational and portfolio purposes :
 -- All test data is fictitious
 -- Workflows are generic, inspired by standard Salesforce scenarios (login, case management, navigation)
 -- The focus is on **test design, automation techniques and maintainability**, not on reproducing a production environment